evgenyneu/ASP3162/03_second_order_ode/README.md

  ./build/main [--t_end=6.2] [--delta_t=0.1]

-    t_end   : the end value for t,
+    --t_end=NUMBER   : the end value for t,
                Default: 6.28.

-    delta_t : size of the timestep,
+    --delta_t=NUMBER : size of the timestep,
                Default: 0.1.

-    print_last : print only solution for the final t,
+    --print_last : print only solution for the final t,

     --help  : show this message.
 ```